 |The Old Bakery Cottage||Self Catering||Saturday||2||5||1|

 We invite you to come and relax and unwind in this lovely area of South-West France.
 Set in the tranquil hamlet of Cabanes is an 18th century farm complex.
-The Old Bakery Cottage used to be a hay store and bakery and is now tastefully converted into a two bedroomed cottage, stone built with exposed beams.
-It has a large open plan dining area, separate lounge, a well-equipped kitchen, two spacious bedrooms and a bathroom.
-It is set in a large secluded garden with a south facing shaded terrace overlooking the Tarn countryside to the Pyrenees beyond.
+The Old Bakery Cottage used to be a hay store and bakery and is now tastefully converted into a 2 bedroomed cottage, stone built with exposed beams.
+It has a large open plan dining area, separate lounge, a well equipped kitchen, 2 spacious bedrooms and a bathroom.
+It is set in a large secluded garden with a South facing shaded terrace overlooking the Tarn countryside to the Pyrenees beyond.

 The large traditional farmhouse dining table in the cottage and the dining and seating areas outside are the perfect places for relaxing or entertaining.
 The cottage, being stone, is cool in summer.
 For cooler Spring and Autumn days there is central heating and a cosy log burner.
-We have books, games, including table tennis, a TV, free wifi and of course a large pool.
+We have books and games, including table tennis, a tv, free wi-fi and of course a large pool.

 Please note, a 30% deposit is payable to the owners by bank transfer to their UK bank account to secure your reservation and the balance is due 60 days before arrival together with a security deposit of £300, to cover breakages and damages, returnable 48 hours after vacation of the cottage.